Cannonball (Marvel Comics): U.S.Avengers

-Guthrie joins the U.S. Avengers, and their inaugural mission involves confronting the Secret Empire's floating volcanic island base.
+Cannonball joins the U.S.Avengers, and their inaugural mission involves confronting the Secret Empire's floating volcanic island base.
 They are subsequently visited by a future version of Danielle Cage as Captain America, who warns them that her nemesis, the Golden Skull, has traveled to their timeline to steal the world's wealth.
-The U.S. Avengers defeat and capture the Golden Skull, after which Moonstarelle returns him to her own timeline.
+The U.S.Avengers defeat and capture the Golden Skull, after which Moonstarelle returns him to her own timeline.

-During the "Opening Salvo" segment of the Secret Empire storyline, Guthrie decides to leave the U.S. Avengers to spend time with his wife and son.
+During the Secret Empire storyline, Cannonball decides to leave the U.S.Avengers to spend time with his wife and son.
 However, upon returning to Earth, he encounters the Alpha Flight Space Program, the Guardians of the Galaxy, and the Ultimates in their battle against the Chitauri.
-Guthrie joins the fight but is presumed dead when a Chitauri dragon consumes Quasar and subsequently explodes.
+Cannonball joins the fight but is presumed dead when a Chitauri dragon consumes Quasar and subsequently explodes.
 He is later discovered by an alien and sold at auction on an alien planet to a mysterious human named Howard Mason, who transports him to a small Earth-like town on the alien planet.
-Guthrie's wife eventually informs Sunspot that Guthrie is alive on another planet.
+Cannonball's wife eventually informs Sunspot that Cannonball is alive on another planet.

-While traveling through space, Guthrie is introduced to the townspeople by Ritchie Redwood, the ruler of the planet.
-Upon realizing the troublesome nature of the inhabitants, Guthrie attempts to escape but is captured and imprisoned.
+While traveling through space, Cannonball is introduced to the townspeople by Ritchie Redwood, the ruler of the planet.
+Upon realizing the troublesome nature of the inhabitants, Cannonball attempts to escape but is captured and imprisoned.
 In the dungeon, he encounters other prisoners, including a teenager named Bugface.
-Guthrie orchestrates a prison break, and they set out to overthrow Ritchie.
+Cannonball orchestrates a prison break, and they set out to overthrow Ritchie.
 During the ensuing battle, Smasher and the U.S. Avengers arrive to provide assistance.
 After Ritchie and his army are imprisoned, the heroes return home.

 Powers and abilities

 Samuel Guthrie possesses the ability to bodily generate thermo-chemical energy and release it from his skin.
 This energy is used as thrust to cause his body to be propelled through the air like a rocket, at great heights and speeds with considerable maneuverability.
 He can control his speed and direction through sheer act of will.
-At first, he could only release this energy from his feet and legs, but now he can fire it from almost any part of his body, to a wide variety of effects.
-This energy also manifests itself as an impenetrable and virtually indestructible "blast field" that protects him from bodily harm.
+At first, he could only release this energy from his feet and legs, but he later became able to fire it from almost any part of his body, to a wide variety of effects.
+This energy also manifests as an impenetrable and virtually indestructible "blast field" that protects him from bodily harm.
 Guthrie can use this blast-field for the following effects: to function as a personal shield or extending it to encompass others, to shape the field around another person to imprison them, or to absorb outside kinetic impact into his own energy supply, enabling him to increase the bludgeoning power of his blows or to create explosive shock waves upon impact.
 His power levels have varied over the years; at his peak, he was able to absorb and redirect the force of one of Gladiator's punches.

 Furthermore, Guthrie may also be a member of the immortal mutant group the Externals, due to his apparent ability to return to life after death.